Genesiss Hospital Our Treatment Arrow icon pointing right

 ESWL treatment for kidney stones at Genesiss Multispeciality Hospital, BTM Layout, Bangalore.
 Consult expert urologists for non-surgical stone care.

-ESWL Treatment in BTM Layout, Bangalore
+ESWL Treatment in Bangalore | Genesiss Multi-Speciality Hospital

 What Is ESWL?

-ESWL does not require surgical cuts or insertion of instruments into the body and is suitable only for specific types of kidney stones.
+ESWL does not require cuts or insertion of instruments into the body and is suitable only for specific types of kidney stones.

-ESWL may be advised in the following situations:
+ESWL may be advised when:

-• Persistent pain despite medications
+• Pain persists despite medications

-• Stones unlikely to pass naturally
+• Stones are unlikely to pass naturally

-Symptoms That May Require ESWL
+Symptoms That May Require ESWL Treatment

 Patients may be advised ESWL if they experience: